 Because of the extreme differences between Williamsburg Technical College and other colleges, finding comparative data is nearly impossible.
-WTC is the smallest of the sixteen technical colleges and the next smallest college is nearly three times as large.
+WTC is the smallest of the sixteen technical colleges and the next smallest college is nearly twice as large.
 The academic departments do, however, utilize regional or national data as it relates to licensure tests in those programs requiring testing as a condition of employment.
+The college is, however, reviewing the possibility of joining a consortium of colleges in a national data collection and survey project.
+The data collected may help us determine what, if any, comparative data exists which may be comparable to WTC.